+These growths typically don't cause symptoms, so it's important to have regular screenings.
 Have you had your colonoscopy?
-Colon polyps typically don't cause symptoms, so it's important to have regular screenings.

-Update Date: 20.03.2025
+Update Date: 24.09.2025

 A colon polyp is a small clump of cells that forms on the lining of the colon.
 Most colon polyps are harmless.
-But over time, some colon polyps can develop into colorectal cancer.
+But over time, some colon polyps can turn into colorectal cancer.
 Colorectal cancer can be deadly when found in its later stages.

 Symptoms that should prompt an appointment with a healthcare professional include:

-See a healthcare professional if you experience:
+See a healthcare professional if you have:

 You should be screened regularly for colorectal cancer if: